The road to hell is paved with good intentions: Artistic references

 Pink used the phrase in her 2006 song "Dear Mr. President" to refer to the No Child Left Behind Act.

 Madonna uses this line in her 2008 single "4 Minutes," featuring Justin Timberlake and Timbaland, off her eleventh studio album Hard Candy.

+Post hardcore band In Fear and Faith has a song titled "The Road to Hell is Paved with Good Intentions" featuring Craig Owens of Chiodos on their 2009 album Your World on Fire.

 Bruce Dickinson used this phrase in the song "Road to Hell", from the album Accident of Birth.